 - Our vision for the future

 Dalton Community Church was formed from The Methodist and United Reformed Churches in Dalton.
 They became a Local Ecumenical Partnership (LEP) in May 2016.
 The church currently has two premises: one on Market Street (the former United Reformed Church) and one in Wellington Street (the former Methodist church).
 It has been agreed to sell the Wellington Street buildings and to redevelop the Market Street building to be a modern, up-to-date place of worship and community centre.
-An architect has been approached to draw up plans for this exciting venture which, it is hoped, will be a valuable amenity to all Dalton residents.
+Our redevelopment plans have been approved by Barrow Borough Council and we are now actively working to raise the money to implement the plans

 - Events held in 2016